scottw/perl-mojolicious-openapi/SCRIPT.md

 (back to `lib/Time/Tracker.pm`)

-I'm just doing a little Poor Man's dependency injection here, but this is really one of the advantages of using a dynamic language like Perl, so why not take advantage of that?
-We are loading the appropriate storage class for our ledger.
+I want to load the appropriate storage class for our time tracker now.
+Here I'm just doing a little dependency injection; this is really one of the advantages of using a dynamic language like Perl.
+In statically typed languages this would be a lot more complex.

 Next we pull out any arguments for that ledger class from the config.